matipacheco/nazuna-ruby/README.md

 # Nazuna, the nanny spy

-This project was created to try out JRuby
+~This project was created to try out JRuby, but things change...~

 ## Setup